ahmed-mohamed01/zsh-setup/README.md

 ```
 ### 4. Set up ZSH using .zshrc

-The given .zshrc will contain settings to install [Power10K](https://github.com/romkatv/powerlevel10k) prompt on first boot and and initialize it, as well as initialize rest of the apps mentioned above, in zsh.
+The .zshrc in config/ will contain settings to install [Power10K](https://github.com/romkatv/powerlevel10k) prompt on first boot and and initialize it, as well as initialize rest of the apps mentioned above, in zsh.

 <details>